VILLASframework/documentation/node/Installation.md

 # From RPM packages {#node-installation-rpm}

+We offer pre-build RPM packages for Fedora / Redhat based distributions.

+**Note:** These packages have only been tested with Fedora 25.
+Other distributions or version might work as well but might have unresolvable dependencies.

 ## With internet access by using VILLAS RPM repository {#node-installation-rpm-offline}

 Add VILLAS RPM repository to your system: